 Whenever you edit a Cantera input file, it is highly advised that you begin by copying the existing file and saving it under a new name, before editing the new file.
 Editing a file under its original name can easily lead to errors, if one forgets that this file does not represent the original mechanism.

 Input files distributed with Cantera¶

-Several reaction mechanism files in the CTI format are included in the Cantera distribution,
+Several reaction mechanism files are included in the Cantera distribution,

 including ones that model natural gas combustion (